Szzzzzzzzzzzz/Sprinters/README.md

 ### How to build pages with our IDE.
 1. login https://healthsprinters.me/wp-admin link.
-2. In dashboard, select Pages button and create new pages.
+2. In Dashboard, select Pages button and create new pages.
-3. Select Edit with Elementor option to use plugin to start building pages.
+3. Select Edit with Elementor button to use plugin to start building pages.

 ## Iteration works
 Iteration 1: https://healthsprinters.me/